Find Affordable College Courses

 On average, international studies graduates from Texas Tech take out $27,000 in student loans while working on their degree.

-Read full report on International Studies at Texas Tech University
+Full International Studies at Texas Tech University Report

-A rank of #5 on this year’s list means The University of Texas at Arlington is a great place for international studies students.
-UT Arlington is a very large public school located in the large city of Arlington.
+Out of the 12 schools in Texas that were part of this year’s ranking, The University of Texas at Arlington landed the # 5 spot on the list.
+UT Arlington is a fairly large public school located in the large city of Arlington.

 Read More…

-University of North Texas landed the #6 spot in the 2023 rankings for the best international studies programs.
-Located in the city of Denton, UNT is a public school with a fairly large student population.
+University of North Texas ranked #6 on this year’s Best International Studies Schools in Texas list.
+Located in the midsize city of Denton, UNT is a public school with a fairly large student population.

 While working on their degree, international studies majors at UNT accumulate an average of around $18,750 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $263.